lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/another-page.md

 **Work**

-**Event Staff, XX, London** — November 2025-present
+**Event Staff, Kairos Counter-Club, London** — November 2025-present
-Provide venue setup, guest services, and event support for talks and workshops exploring radical ideas for social and cultural change.
+Provide venue setup and event support for talks and workshops exploring radical ideas for social and cultural change.

 **Digital Accessibility Workshop Co-designer, LSE Eden Centre** — March 2025-May 2025
 Co-designed an immersive digital accessibility workshop for LSE staff and academics, contributing lived experience insights and iterative feedback to improve digital accessibility and inclusion.